DataFire/Integrations/integrations/generated/azure_sql_databases/README.md

 * DatabaseProperties `object`: The database's properties.
   * catalogCollation `string` (values: DATABASE_DEFAULT, SQL_Latin1_General_CP1_CI_AS): Collation of the metadata catalog.
   * collation `string`: The collation of the database.
-  * createMode `string` (values: Default, Copy, Secondary, PointInTimeRestore, Restore, Recovery, RestoreExternalBackup, RestoreExternalBackupSecondary, RestoreLongTermRetentionBackup): Specifies the mode of database creation.
+  * createMode `string` (values: Default, Copy, Secondary, OnlineSecondary, PointInTimeRestore, Restore, Recovery, RestoreExternalBackup, RestoreExternalBackupSecondary, RestoreLongTermRetentionBackup): Specifies the mode of database creation.
   * creationDate `string`: The creation date of the database (ISO8601 format).
   * currentServiceObjectiveName `string`: The current service level objective name of the database.
   * databaseId `string`: The ID of the database.